novoselrok/WebCrawler/README.md

 Roadmap
 -------

-- build on top of GUI of some sort
+- Build on top of GUI of some sort
-- better preformance
+- Better preformance
-- more filters
+- More filters
-- add search functionality
+- Add search functionality
-- support for static gif files
+- Support for static gif files

 <br/>
 Collaboration